Loading…

 Practical guide to AI expense management for Australian businesses — tools, AUD costs, FBT considerations, and how to roll it out without chaos.

-Expense management is one of the most universally hated processes in any organisation.
 The good news is that AI expense management in 2026 is genuinely good — for card-based spend it's close to invisible.
+Snap, code, approve, done.
 This is a practical guide for Australian finance and ops leaders deciding what to roll out.

 The honest list: